Drosophila RNAi Screening Center

 The DRSC Genome-wide RNAi Library (DRSC 2.0)

 The DRSC 2.0 is a collection of dsRNAs for genome-wide RNAi knockdown.
-It improves upon version 1.0 in several ways, most significantly in terms of minimizing the potential for off-target effects due to sequence similarity to genes other than the target.
+It improves uponversion 1.0 in several ways, most significantly in terms of minimizing the potential for off-target effects due to sequence similarity to genes other than the target.
 The library is regularly updated to accommodate newly identified genes and updated gene models.

 Features include: